TeamHypersomnia/Hypersomnia/README.md

 *Hypersomnia* is a competitive arena released as free software.

+The game has been online and playable since 2017.
 It brings together:

 - the tactics of *Counter-Strike*,
 - the dynamics of *Hotline Miami*,
 - the pixel art nostalgia of oldschool RPGs..
-- ..and the potential for limitless community content thanks to an in-game map editor!
+- ..and the potential for endless creativity thanks to an in-game map editor!

-The game is already playable and runs a **server instance 24/7.**

-Although currently intended for quick online matches, the project began with a single childhood dream:

-*To create an MMO shooter with a persistent universe.*

-In the future, the game might introduce elements of RPG with hardcore PvP mechanics.

-Set in a hypothetical afterlife reality, it shall provide joy through fierce fights, benevolent behaviors, fulfillment of elaborate social roles or sowing panic as a traitor to the altruists.
+*Hypersomnia* aims to become **the ultimate open-source 2D shooter** - a grand community project extensible without limit.

-Declare allegiance to one of the three factions whose apple of discord is a disparity between prevailing notions of moral excellence.
+Declare allegiance to one of the three factions whose apple of discord is a disparity between prevailing notions of moral excellence:

 **Metropolis.
 Atlantis.
 Resistance.**

+Will you take revenge for an unethical simulation of the inferior universe?
+Will you support the cruel experiments to win total control over metempsychosis?
+Or will you join the underground civilization that awaits the end of war in this dangerous afterlife reality?

 # Features